jamesbiv/device-streaming-object-loader/README.md

 Possible advancements in features could include modularisation, however, the main drawback will be purpose and download footprint when other parts of the NPK would be better suited.
 However, some parts that could be considered useful for asynchronously retrieved or even direct modularisation would include the following.

-<h2>Global performance functions / tool sets</h2>

-For example: Create a lazy loading algorithm that decides weather to lazy load images based on connection quality rather than viewport.
-Or progressively step the download process in the same way as environment delivery.
+<b>Global performance functions / tool sets</b> - E.G Create a lazy loading algorithm that decides whether to lazy load images based on connection quality rather than viewport.

-<h3>ServiceWorker management</h3>

-By saving the states of mobile centric data and offering them based on the service worker request handlers NPK can allow for a global way for these systems to interact independently.
-For example, structure based cache management; or push notification handlers and services.
+<b>ServiceWorker event listing and frameworking</b> - The NPK can allow for a global interface for device level interactions.
+Such features can include, structure based cache management; or push notification handlers and services.</p>

-<h3>NPK Architecture</h3>
+<h2>NPK Architecture</h2>

 NPK is broken down into the following key areas